Numerical Studies on the Radio Afterglows in TDE: Bow Shock

 \subsection{Basic Levels of the Radio Fluxes}

-The radio flux produced by the BS is influenced by multiple factors, among which the covering factor of the cloud being impacted by the outflow and the ram pressure of the incoming flow at the BS play major roles.
+The radio flux produced by the bow shock is influenced by multiple factors, among which the covering factor of the cloud being impacted by the outflow and the ram pressure of the incoming flow at the bow shock play major roles.
 The covering factor determines the total quantity of CRe, while the ram pressure is closely associated with the strength of the magnetic field.

-The radio flux is positively correlated with the covering factors.
-For models ABt and BBs, their covering factors are 10\% and 0.25\%, respectively, differing by a factor of 40, and their radio fluxes differ by a factor of 70 (Figure \ref{fig2}).
-The toroidal cloud exhibits an exceptionally high flux, owing to the two-dimensional nature and larger size of its BS as mentioned above.
-It is worth noting that the effective covering factor for the BS scenario refers to the solid angle subtended by the cloud being impacted, relative to the outflow, rather than to $4\pi$ steradians.
+The radio flux is positively correlated with the covering factors \citep{mou2022}. {This is supported by our simulation results for models aBt and bBs.
+Specifically,} their covering factors are 10\% and 0.25\%, respectively, differing by a factor of 40, and their radio fluxes differ by a factor of 70 (Figure \ref{fig2}).
+The toroidal cloud exhibits an exceptionally high flux, owing to the two-dimensional nature and larger size of its bow shock as mentioned above.
+It is worth noting that the effective covering factor for the bow shock scenario refers to the solid angle subtended by the cloud being impacted, relative to the outflow, rather than to $4\pi$ steradians.
 Thus, even if the actual solid angle of the cloud is small, the effective covering factor can reach 100\% if the cloud completely blocks a conical outflow or narrow jet.
 However, such cases are not considered here.